pyeventsourcing/eventsourcing/docs/topics/process.rst

         return order.id

+The library's ``Process`` class is a subclass of the library's ``SimpleApplication`` class.

-The processes are defined with policies that respond to domain events by executing commands.
+The processes of the orders-reservations-payments system have policies that respond to domain events by executing commands.

 In the code below, the Reservations process responds to new orders by creating a reservation.
 The Orders process responds to new reservations by setting the order as reserved.
 The Payments process responds to orders being reserved by making a payment.
 The Orders process also responds to new payments by setting the order as paid.

-..
-Todo: Have a simpler example that just uses one process,
-.. instantiated without subclasses.
-Then defined these processes
-.. as subclasses, so they can be used in this example, and then
-.. reused in the operating system processes.

 .. code:: python